 - Trade on the Weekends: You don’t necessarily have to commit your trading strategy to fit into your busy weekday schedule.
 Sometimes, it may be more beneficial for you to trade on the weekends.
 This again is more aimed towards currency traders where you can trade different stock indexes in other countries where their markets may be open on the weekends.
 Daytrading.com outlines that DFM Index, a Dubai stock exchange, is a popular index to trade on.

 Weekend trading offers you the flexibility many part-time traders need.
-Additionally, you’re given the whole day to focus solely on trading.
+Moreover, you’re given the whole day to focus solely on trading.
 This also offers the opportunity to play around with different strategies if your current one isn’t performing with your daily life as well as you had planned.

 - Audit Your Time: Time is money, so wasted time is wasted money.
 Start to record little things that may take up your time without you even realizing.
 How often do you check your phone?
 Could you utilize that time to be trading?
 What are you doing on your lunch break?
 It may be beneficial to use certain break times to be trading.
 Again, formulate your strategy to what works best for you.
 Some people may need the extra time throughout the day to take a breather.